borisreitman/network-states-of-the-internet/README.md

 # The Network States of the Internet

-**The Network State Dashboard** is an open-source database of startup societies, charter cities, and other emerging community experiments.
+**The Network State Dashboard** is an open-source database of startup societies.

 [ns.com/dashboard](https://ns.com/dashboard)